johnlaudun/jln/teaching/courses/370-games/index.md

 <!--
 Go to https://ncase.me/trust/.
 Play the game.
 Write down two things: (1) Implications of the game theory behind “The Prisoner’s Dilemma” for game design and (2) the implications for life.

+Assignment.
+Your first creative assignment is to write a simple branching narrative with a walk of at least four nodes.
+There must be at least two branches.
+(For those keeping track: this means at least three outcomes, but you can write the story such that paths merge past a branch.)
 -->